 By Brian Robinson.

-Visualisation now figures in many therapeutic approaches.
+Visualisation now figures in many anxiety recovery programs.
 Pictures, videos, imaginings and a number of other visual aids are used to help re-process our minds to new versions of the truth.
 Versions which essentially question the beliefs associated with anxiety disorders.
 If you want to communicate with the brain, in a way it finds natural and easy to understand, then words will always take second or third place.
 Indeed, it could be argued, that too much of the wrong sort of dialogue plays a significant role in the run-up to anxiety.

 Our brains are very adept at processing information in visual form.
 Before language came along that’s how we made sense of the world.
 For example, what do you think would be more relaxing: looking at the written words,“I feel calm”, or, looking at a picture of something that you associate with being calm and relaxed?